danilnagy/design-ai/docs/working_with_data/index.md

         ## CHALLENGE 1: here we always move the same point (pt_3).
 To solve this challenge, make a loop that iterates over every options of
         ## corner point and tests how far each needs to move to be planar with the other three points.
 Then after the loops has run,
-        ## create the boundary polyline using the case with the least distance
+        ## create the boundary polyline using the case with the least distance.

         pt_5 = rh.Point3d(pt_3)
         pl = rh.Plane(pt_1, pt_2, pt_4)